richardanaya/colossus/README.md

 - **Intelligent Code Analysis**: Ask questions about your codebase
 - **Code Modification**: Make changes to your codebase through voice commands
 - **Context Switching**: Seamlessly switch between different parts of your project by using dynamic `/load` of context files based on the conversation
+- **Web Search Integration**: Search the web using Perplexity to gather additional information and context

 ## Installation